Welcome to the course

 All the materials required for the course will be available on the course website: videos, articles, quizzes, discussions, tests.
 For datasets and external resources we will provide links.
 All the datasets are at http://www.forecastingbook.com/mooc.

-If you’re interested in getting the textbook associated with this course (it is not a requirement, but can be very helpful), see the website for Practical Time Series Forecasting: A Hands-On Guide for purchasing options and discounts for the R and XLMiner editions.
+If you’re interested in getting the textbook associated with this course (it is not a requirement, but can be very helpful), see the website for Practical Time Series Forecasting: A Hands-On Guide for purchasing options for the R and XLMiner editions.